BrunoUmbelino/smartphone-store/README.md

 link: https://smartphone-store.netlify.app

 ### Description
-SmartStore is a smartphone E-commerce, simple, elegant, responsive and integrated with the PayPal SandBox payments API.
+Smart Store is an e-commerce for selling mobile phones, simple, elegant, responsive and integrated with the PayPal SandBox payment system.

 ### Motivation
 This project is a fictitious case with the objective of experience and learning in the technologies used.